SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 [^note]: Requires special firmware that provides power from the GPIO pins. <a href="https://youtu.be/qTmIfa_Asic" target="_blank">YouTube Tutorial</a>

 ## Software
+For building the firmware yourself:
 * <a href="https://git-scm.com/download/win" target="_blank">Git Client</a>
-* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a>
+* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a> with various integrated tools:
-    * Programmer (Inside nRF Connect; needed for Nordic and eByte Dongles only)
+    * Programmer (for flashing Nordic and eByte Dongles only)
-    * Serial Terminal (Inside nRF Connect; recommended to send commands to your Receiver/Trackers)
+    * Serial Terminal (for sending commands to your Receiver/Trackers, [see alternatives](#accessing-the-serial-console))
-    * Toolchain Manager (Inside nRF Connect; convenient way to build firmware for receiver and tracker)
+    * Toolchain Manager (for automatic setup of the toolchain for building firmware)
         * 2.9.0 (Inside Toolchain Manager) Don't use a newer version!
     * NOTE: Installing Segger J-Link is not required for known boards.
-* <a href="https://code.visualstudio.com/download" target="_blank">Visual Studio Code</a>
+* <a href="https://code.visualstudio.com/download" target="_blank">VS Code</a> (For building only)
-    * nRF Connect for VS (Recommended for building, Install within VS Code Extension tab)
+    * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-VS-Code" target="_blank">nRF Connect for VS Code</a> (Recommended)
+        * Install within VS Code extension tab, see <a href="https://youtu.be/EAJdOqsL9m8" target="_blank">video guide</a>
+        * You may install only the <a href="https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-connect" target="_blank">extension itself</a> or the <a href="https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-connect-extension-pack" target="_blank">extension pack</a> for additional development tools
+    * You may also set up a manual build environment in VS Code as the extension is known to fail on some linux distros
+* <a href="https://slimevr.dev/download" target="_blank">SlimeVR Server</a>
+    * 0.13.2 or later version

+Of those, you only need the following if you use precompiled firmware:
+* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a> (Programmer) for flashing Nordic or eByte Dongles only
+* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a> (Serial Terminal) for sending commands to your Receiver/Trackers, [see alternatives](#accessing-the-serial-console)
 * <a href="https://slimevr.dev/download" target="_blank">SlimeVR Server</a>
     * 0.13.2 or later version